 4. Serbian women are gorgeous.

-Combination of Slavic and Mediterranean genes, different cultural influences, healthy food and active life are the reasons why Serbian women are considered as one of the most beautiful women in the world.
-Foreigners often say that when they walk down a street in Serbia, they feel as if they have come to a fashion show.
+The combination of Slavic and Mediterranean genes, different cultural influences, healthy food, and active life are the reasons why the fourth interesting fact about Serbia is connected to Serbian beauty.
+Serbian women are considered one of the most beautiful women in the world.
+Foreigners often say that when they walk down a street in Serbia, they feel like they have come to a fashion show.

 5. The Serbs have two official alphabets.